Sep 9, 2024

 • Registered Agents + Secretary of State Fees: ~$20,000

-Breaking Down the Costs by each state
+Breaking Down the Costs by Each State

 Here’s a full breakdown of all 50 states broken by the major cost category.
 Please note that surety bonds are an estimated amount and can range between 1-3% of the total bond amount.